tfausak/tfausak.github.io/_drafts/class-comparison-in-ruby.md

 ### `#to_s`

 Instances of classes in Ruby don't use their class's string representation in their own string representation.

 {% highlight rb %}
 american.to_s
 # => "#<FakeCheese:0x007fa3e09ccd00>"
 {% endhighlight %}

-This is ridiculous,
-but not insurmountable.
-We need to [shift the object ID][], but otherwise this is straightforward.
+This is ridiculous, but not insurmountable.
+We need to [shift the object ID][7], but otherwise this is straightforward.

 {% highlight rb %}
 class FakeCheese